Scoy-Bois/TruckerApp/README.md

 # TruckerApp

-This repo serves as a collaborative repository for our Good Driver Program application.
+This Git serves as a collaborative repository for our Good Driver Program application.
 Our software stack is as follows:

 Front-End:
 Code: React